Artographer: a Curatorial Interface for Art Space Exploration: Findings

 \subsection{Characterizing Exploration in Artographer}

-In terms of supporting \textit{effectiveness} at the targeted task, we found minimal differences between Artographer and the Baseline: participants completed the targeted collection task effectively regardless of which system they used.
-We found no statistically significant differences in responses to post-task Likert scale questions (see Appendix Fig.~\ref{fig:likert-comparison}).

-Participants collected slightly more artworks when using the Baseline system for the targeted exploration task, but overall, there were no statistically significant differences in collection size.

-However, participants \textit{interacted with } (i.e., clicked on) significantly more artworks when using Artographer to complete the task (p < 0.001 in both conditions).
-This might suggest that participants curated more \textit{selectively} in Artographer, collecting a smaller fraction of all the artworks they considered.
-We relate this to Artographer's more \textit{frictive} interaction design in Section \ref{sec:friction}.

-Though task \textit{performance} did not significantly differ, participants were clear their task \textit{experience} differed between systems: \begin{quote} ``The [Baseline] interface was actually way better for the targeted task, but the [Artographer]\footnote{participants referred to Artographer as ``the first system'' or ``the second system'' depending on system-order condition; for clarity, we replace these instances with the system name.} interface was way better for exploration.''
+We found no statistically significant differences in responses to post-task Likert scale questions or task \textit{performance} when using the Baseline system vs. Artographer.
+As noted in our Method section, having a Baseline experience helped participants articulate how their \textit{experience} with the artworks differed between systems: \begin{quote} ``The [Baseline] interface was actually way better for the targeted task, but the [Artographer]\footnote{participants referred to Artographer as ``the first system'' or ``the second system'' depending on system-order condition; for clarity, we replace these instances with the system name.} interface was way better for exploration.''
 (P19) \end{quote} \begin{quote} ``I completed the task more efficiently with the [Baseline] interface, but I think this one was just more \textit{fun}.''
 (P6) \end{quote} 11/20 participants expressed a similar sentiment --- that Artographer was \textit{not} as easy or efficient to use as the Baseline system for a goal-driven task --- but it \textit{was} more \textit{fun}, especially for exploration.
 Our findings that characterize the ways a spatial map interface can impact \textit{how} participants explore provide insight into this.